saptarshibasu/aws-study/README.md

 * Allows to take action on groups of AWS resources
 * Provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources
+* Sub modules
+  * Session Manager - Browser based shell without the need to open inbound ports, maintain bastion hosts, and manage SSH keys
+  * Run Command - Provides a simple way of automating common administrative tasks across groups of instances such as registry edits, user management, and software and patch installations, replacing the need for bastion hosts, SSH, or remote PowerShell
+  * Patch Manager - helps you select and deploy operating system and software patches automatically across large groups of Amazon EC2 or on-premises instances
+  * Automation - allows you to safely automate common and repetitive IT operations and management tasks across AWS resources
+  * Configuration Compliance - lets you scan your managed instances for patch compliance and configuration inconsistencies
+  * Inventory - collects information about your instances and the software installed on them, helping you to understand your system configurations and installed applications
+  * State Manager - provides configuration management, which helps you maintain consistent configuration of your Amazon EC2 or on-premises instances.
+With Systems Manager, you can control configuration details such as server configurations, anti-virus definitions, firewall settings, and more.
+You can define configuration policies for your servers through the AWS Management Console or use existing scripts, PowerShell modules, or Ansible playbooks directly from GitHub or Amazon S3 buckets
+  * Parameter Store
+  * Distributor - enables you to securely store and distribute software packages in your organization
+  * OpsCenter - provides a central location where operations engineers, IT professionals, and others can view, investigate, and resolve operational issues related to their environment
+  * Maintenance Windows - lets you schedule windows of time to run administrative and maintenance tasks across your instances

 ## AWS Resource Access Manager